CJS students in the Master of Arts and Doctoral programs are eligible for a range of generous financial aid packages, fellowships, and awards.

 Essays should be a minimum of ten pages and may not exceed twenty-five pages.
 Essays eligible for consideration for the prize must be written by CJS graduates or current CJS students.
 GTU member school students enrolled in a CJS course in the academic year of 2022-2023 are also eligible.

 Essays for 2022-2023 must be submitted by Monday, December 19th to email@example.com.

 Jewish Community Fellowship

-The Jewish Community Fellowship is available to Jewish educators and community professionals through the Laszlo N. Tauber Family Foundation, providing full tuition for a single course in Jewish Studies at the GTU.
-Participants in the fellowship will become part of a cohort of students exploring the intersection of critical studies and Jewish communal endeavors.
-In addition to the course for credit, fellows participate in a two-day workshop on Jewish education led by senior faculty in the field.
+The Jewish Community Fellowship offers one free course at the Center for Jewish Studies for Jewish educators and community professionals interested in earning graduate credit in Jewish Studies.
+Participants in the fellowship become part of a cohort of students exploring the intersection of critical studies and Jewish communal endeavors.

 Click here to learn more about the Jewish Community Fellowship and application info.

 CJS Language-Study, Travel, and Research Grant

 The CJS Language-Study, Travel, and Research Grant offers funding each year for intensive language-study and research.